sverma89asu/Web-Analytics-Observability-Tutorial/Readmes/Jaeger.md

 6. Send requests to your Flask application (e.g., via Postman or a browser) to generate traces.

 ![Jaeger Screenshot](../Images/Jaeger-screenshot.png)
+The image illustrates the trace of an API call from the tasks-manager-v2 application, specifically the “Add Task” API (defined in [task_route.py](../tasks-manager-v2/routes/task_route.py)).

+Within the code flow of this API, two spans—Create Task and Add Task—have been defined to track the execution of key steps.
+The image visualizes the time spent within each of these spans, enabling us to analyze which parts of the flow are contributing to latency.
+This detailed trace helps identify performance bottlenecks and optimize the overall response time of the API.

-With Jaeger integrated into your Flask application, you will now have full visibility into the performance of your services.
-The startup.sh script ensures that all the necessary containers (Jaeger, Redis, OpenTelemetry Collector, and your Flask app) are set up and running, allowing you to start collecting traces immediately.
+With Jaeger integrated into your Flask application, you can have full visibility into the performance of your services.